Ross Kemp: Other roles

 Following his initial departure from EastEnders, Kemp moved from the BBC to ITV for a reported £1.2 million two-year deal.
 Kemp's first role for ITV was in Hero of the Hour.
 During its filming, on 27 October 1999, Kemp required hospital treatment after being shot in the face when a stunt went wrong.
 He suffered cuts to his chest and face after safety glass shattered, and was also hit in the face by the discharge from a blank round.
 He was treated at the scene by paramedics and made a full recovery.

 In 2000, Kemp starred in ITV's A Christmas Carol.
 He took the lead roles in the television series Without Motive and In Defence in 2000, and in 2002's Ultimate Force, where he played Army Staff sergeant Henry Garvie from the British Special Air Service.
 He continued to appear in this role until 2006.
-He also played "Cirra" in the 2004 TV film, Spartacus.
+He also played "Cinna", the lanista (gladiators' combat instructor), in the 2004 TV film, Spartacus.

 In 2005, Kemp appeared in an episode of BBC's Extras and in a two-part adaptation of the Gerald Seymour novel A Line in the Sand for ITV.
 He has also presented on The Friday Night Project and appeared as a stand in host on The Paul O'Grady Show (2007, 2008).

 Kemp appeared in the 4th episode of Series 14 of BBC's motoring show Top Gear.
 He was the "Man in Boot" of a Renault Twingo Sport being tested by Jeremy Clarkson.
 The test ended with Clarkson driving the car off the quayside of Belfast Harbour, after which Clarkson joked that Kemp had been killed.
 Kemp also appeared in Series 1, where he did 1 minute 54 seconds (wet) in the "Star in a Reasonably Priced Car" segment.

 In 2022, Kemp began presenting the game show Bridge of Lies, airing on weekdays on BBC One, as well as a series of celebrity specials broadcast on Saturday evenings.
 Kemp told The Sunday Post: "I am the last person that should be hosting a game show, but it seems to work [...] the landscape of TV has changed significantly in the last six, seven years.
 Actors once upon a time didn't do commercials, now A-listers do them.
 If you worked in television, you couldn't be in movies or if you were in movies you'd never touch TV [...] that snobbery I would suggest is dissolving.
 And that's got to be a good thing I guess."

+Kemp is set to appear on the second series of The Celebrity Traitors in autumn 2026.